wisp-forest/docs/docs/alloy-forgery/home.md

 By default, Alloy Forgery provides no new materials, but it does provide recipes for smelting ores into extra ingots.
 It also supports a handful of mods out of the box, [which you can see here.](https://github.com/wisp-forest/alloy-forgery/tree/1.20/src/main/resources/data/alloy_forgery/recipes/compat)

+Furthermore, if you need any assistance on finding out how to create a Datapack in general, you can see [Datapack Tutorial](../datapack-tutorial.md) for help with such.